 It is point-like in that it has no existence in physical reality, it is a mathematical object, not a physical object.
 Therefore we can make a correspondence between the idea of sharing in points and an idea of sharing in numbers.

-So that means the concept of a number can be extended downwards so that we have a number of original numbers space and this number of sharing numbers after we take out the original number.
+So that means the concept of a number can be extended downwards, similar to what we have seen in points, so that we have a number of original numbers space and this number of sharing numbers after we take out the original number.
 So, for example, with the number 1; we have a number of numbers space, let the number of original numbers be 2, instead of 1.
-Take out the number 1, then we can have 1(1) and 1(2) sharing.
+Take out the number 1, then we can have 1(1) and 1(2) sharing the position of the number 1.
 This can be notated (1(1)(1(2)).
 We can show that there are really 2, 1’s there by calling it (1(1) like so:

 The twin prime conjecture:

 Yet there is now a plane of numbers as shown below.
-With entries such as (3(5), (5(7), (5(11).
+With entries such as (1(2), (2(3), (3(2).
 These are partially shared prime numbers.
 We can make squares as shown, these are the primes and composites as seen with the extra added dimension.
-One is centered at (4(4).
-We connect the prime shared numbers.

-We might also make copies of these prime’s associated with these squares.
-P=exe can be repeated indefinitely.
-Yet there is a countable infinity of these possible.
-At the first of these new squares, there can be an indefinite amount of copies.
+We might also make copies of these prime’s associated with these squares. exe can be repeated indefinitely.
+Yet there is an uncountable infinity of these possible.
+Think of the first square, this is the model we use to build the structures.
+There must be an uncountable number of these available at the beginning.
+We can think of “folding-up” these new squares. there can be an indefinite amount of copies.
 Yet we can balance this infinity by stretching the copies out to the other infinity that is available to us.

-There is an infinite number of naturals (composites considered) and an infinite number of primes (larger squares considered)
+As there is an infinite number of naturals (composites considered), these go inward to build the larger prime squares and an infinite number of primes (larger squares considered)

 The composites and primes can’t be anywhere else in the plane but on the midline.
 Since we need to recover the ordinary composites and ordinary prime’s, there can only be one copy of these.
-The rest of the copies are moved into the infinity that is available.
+The rest of the copies are moved out into the infinity that is available, that is, the rest of the number plane.
 Then in this way we are able to recover the composite and prime numbers.
-Take away all the shared points except for one at each step.
 Then (1(1),(2(2),(3(3),(4,4),(5,5),(6,6),(7(7) can become 1,2,3,4,5,6,7…

 Starting with the diagram of the Culprit knot, I am trying to find a way of showing that I can form the unknot without increasing the crossing number.